alan-turing-institute/jbc-turing-rss-equality/README.md

 The data in this repository therefore cannot be used to reproduce the original study results.
 Nevertheless, the model structure and parameters used in the actual analysis are the same as described here.
-We also include plotting code that shows how to format the analysis output to retrieve the results.
+We also include plotting code that shows how to format the analysis outputs.

 ## Getting started